Amalinda/RAK833-LoRaGateway-RPi-TTN/README.md

 - Download [Raspbian Stretch with Desktop](https://www.raspberrypi.org/downloads/raspbian/)
 - Follow the [installation instruction](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) to create the SD card
-- Start your RPi connected to Ethernet (Wi-Fi or Wire)
+- Start your RPi connected to internet (via Wi-Fi or Ethernet)
 - Install RAK833 on mPCIE2USB board and plug it to RPi

 - Configure locales and time zone